 Taiko is at once a hobby, a skill, a challenge and a community.
 Rhythm, movement, enthusiasm and dedication are the qualities that bring the members of The Venice Japanese Community Center’s Koshin Taiko together.

 We offer taiko lessons, where you can also learn more about the Japanese culture at the same time.
-Our club meets Tuesday evenings form 7pm until 8:30pm in room 3 and Sunday mornings in the gym from 10am until noon in the gym.
+Our club meets Tuesday evenings form 7pm until 8:30pm in room 3 and Sundays in the gym from 12:30pm until 2:30pm in the gym.
 We participate in many and any events where they want taiko, such as the LA marathon, Japanese Cultural Events (i.e. Dodger or Clipper games), XBOX events, Katsuya openings, weddings, birthday celebrations & corporate events, and more.
 With every performance our goal is to share these qualities with our audience.
 The word Koshin means “Bright Spirit” in Japanese.

 Our members feel that a performance is successful only if we can pass the lively, festival spirit of Taiko onto every member of our audience.
 Sensei Etsuo Hongo has directed the group since 1992.
 The infectious and driving rhythms of his compositions and the fluid movements of his choreography have become the easily recognizable basis of our style.
 Hongo Sensei has written several pieces for Koshin attempting to capture and accentuate the lively spirit of the members.
 The spirit of Koshin is unique and Hongo Sensei expresses our uniqueness in every composition.